space-wizards/docs/src/en/space-station-14/departments/science/proposals/xenobio.md

 This is simply done with a large scanner machine while surgery isn't implemented.
 After the machine finishes the post-mortem, research will be added to the server and the corpse can be disposed of.

-Research is awarded based on the instability of the creature as well as the number of splices in the genome.
+Research is awarded based on the instability of the creature as well as the number of fusions in the original sample.
-However, the research is only rewarded for a unique genome.
-Attempting to perform autopsies on a creature with the same genome multiple times will not result in additional points.
+However, sequences with minimal variation compared to previous ones will be penalized and give reduced research.

+The goal is to encourage experimentation with different base cell combinations, pushing players to find lots of different creatures to experiment.
+This lends a huge cooperation and discovery factor to the subdepartment.